October 11-19, 2020

 AM: Jungle Boat Tour (15 minutes from Canopy Tower)

 As always, you can enjoy early morning hours on the observation deck where there will always be a bird guide with a scope.
 After breakfast, we board a small, covered boat for a spectacular tour on the Panama Canal.
 Most of the Canal is actually an artificial lake, Gatun Lake, and our tour will take you from Gamboa—just 15 minutes from the Canopy Tower—to the edges and inlets of this large lake.
 We start our tour by exploring the edges of the mighty Chagres River, where Common and Purple Gallinules, Rufescent Tiger-Herons, Amazon Kingfishers and Spectacled Caimans may be found.
 Along the way to Gatun Lake along the Panama Canal we pass huge cargo ships and ocean liners; American Crocodiles may be seen basking along the beaches and we should spot Common Basilisks, also known as Jesus Christ Lizards for their ability to run across the water.
-We will visit hidden coves and beautiful inlets with fascinating fauna and flora, and search for White-faced Capuchins and Mantled Howlers along the water’s edge.
+We will visit hidden coves and beautiful inlets with fascinating fauna and flora, and search for White-faced Capuchins, Mantled Howlers and Proboscis Bats along the water’s edge.

 We should be back at the Tower with enough time for Carol and Howard to present their very informative talk about the building and running of the Panama Canal.
 You won’t want to miss this one!